How Manufacturers Can Use Data Platforms to Launch New Profit Centers

-In our age of digitalization and the pervasive spread of e-commerce technologies and other platforms, raw material suppliers have the tools to connect directly with smaller manufacturers.
+In our age of digitalization and the pervasive spread of e-commerce technologies and other data platforms, raw material suppliers have the tools to connect directly with smaller manufacturers.
 This emerging technology has been a sea change for suppliers, considering that 75 percent of all manufacturing firms in the U.S. have fewer than 20 employees.

 In the past, raw material suppliers would overlook the small manufacturing firms, preferring to serve the larger volumes ordered by regional and global businesses.
 This slight meant that small and medium-sized firms turned to distributors to source their raw material needs.
-However, with new digital platforms, suppliers can easily work directly with all manufacturers, regardless of size.
+However, with new digital and data platforms, suppliers can easily work directly with all manufacturers, regardless of size.

 Many of the smaller component manufacturing businesses — some family-owned — have been providing valuable parts to vehicle, medical, appliance and electronic manufacturers for years.
-The digital platforms work by connecting the suppliers directly to these manufacturers.
+The digital or data platforms work by connecting the suppliers directly to these manufacturers.
 The result is around-the-clock access, simplified procurement processes and lower prices coupled with transparency and total supply chain visibility.

 Meanwhile, the suppliers gain an extra sales channel which gives them access to new customers and markets.
 Over decades of dedicated service to larger enterprises, these businesses have accumulated a vast web of connections linking distributors, value-added resellers, suppliers, and logistics providers.

 The result is a value chain of data that can be monetized and offered to other firms through a subscription or transactional model.
 This valuable data includes pricing, specifications, production details, delivery dates and more.

 TURNING DATA INTO A PROFIT CENTER

 Raw material suppliers are building data platforms to create profit centers beyond production and lower costs.
 A broad range of companies can access these sophisticated digital platforms.